 Food is a huge part of Greek culture.
 The cuisine offers an incredibly rich and diverse array of foods and beverages that are the culmination of thousands of years of living, cooking, and eating.
 It’s all about the fresh ingredients, the lengthy procedure involved in preparing the food, and the culture of sharing dishes with others.

 Western civilization was born in Greece over 4,000 years ago.
 It therefore comes as no surprise that this ancient land is home to 18 amazingly unique UNESCO Sites to visit.
-From Bronze Age citadels and the sacred Acropolis of Athens (on which stands the Parthenon, chosen by UNESCO as its official emblem), to Byzantine monasteries and Venetian fortresses, Greece’s ongoing efforts to protect and curate its sites and monuments is testament to the tireless work of archaeologists, conservators and heritage managers across the country.
+The sacred Acropolis of Athens, on which stands the Parthenon, was chosen by UNESCO as its official emblem.